Red Devils Motorcycle Club

-The Red Devils Motorcycle Club (RDMC) is an international outlaw motorcycle club and the principal support club of the Hells Angels.
+The Red Devils Motorcycle Club (RDMC) is an international 1% outlaw motorcycle club and the principal support club of the Hells Angels.
 The club is not to be confused with the now-defunct Original Red Devils Motorcycle Club that was founded in Canada in the late 1940s.
+This club patched over to the East Coast based Bacchus in 2015.

 With chapters in nearly 20 countries, the Red Devils MC have been involved in numerous disputes with law enforcement and rival one-percenter motorcycle groups.

 Formation

 The Red Devils MC were initially founded in Karlstad, Sweden in 2001.
-A chapter emerged the following year in the United States in Massachusetts.
-A Red Devils chapter would then go on to be established in Belgium in 2003, and later, expand into other countries.
+A charter emerged the following year in the United States in Massachusetts.
+A Red Devils charter would then go on to be established in Belgium in 2003, and later, expand into other countries.

 Criminal allegations and incidents

 Australia

 A shooting attack on Red Devils MC member Daniel Pegoraro occurred in 2013.
 Pegoraro sustained injuries but survived the attack.
 It is speculated that the ambush had to do with an ongoing dispute between the Hells Angels and the Bandidos Motorcycle Club.

 The Melbourne chapter Red Devils clubhouse was raided by police in 2015 after a number of bullets were fired at their Clayton South clubhouse.
-Members of the gang ended up being charged with liquor licensing breaches and firearms offenses.
+Members of the motorcycle club ended up being charged with liquor licensing breaches and firearms offenses.

 Canada

-The Red Devils Motorcycle Club currently has 10 chapters in Canada.
+The Red Devils Motorcycle Club currently has 18 charters in Canada.
 As part of an investigation into outlaw motorcycle club activities in New Brunswick, Canada, two members of the Red Devils MC - along with two Hells Angels members - were arrested in April 2020 by the Royal Canadian Mounted Police in relation to organized crime, drugs and money laundering.

-Matthew Quattrociocchi, a member of the Red Devils MC was charged with assault and possession of a weapon in June 2020 after he had beat a member of the rival Outlaws Motorcycle Club with a baseball bat in broad daylight near a St. Catharines convenience store in the Niagara region.
+Matthew Quattrociocchi, a member of the Red Devils MC Hamilton Charter, was charged with assault and possession of a weapon in June 2020 after he had beat a member of the rival Outlaws Motorcycle Club with a baseball bat in broad daylight near a St. Catharines convenience store in the Niagara region.
 The incident was caught on video via security camera footage.